DSPN/partners/README.md

 * OpsCenter Lifecycle Manager
 * In addition, Planet Cassandra has builds of the community version of Apache Cassandra.

 Through our partner collaboration, we offer tools for deploying on major cloud platforms.
-These make use of apt-get, but also provide cloud specific functionality to help build VMs.

 ## Cloud
 * [Amazon Web Services](Amazon%20Web%20Services.md)